Postdoctoral Fellowship

 Amenities Provided by Atlas

-A clinician who is relational, open, curious, self-aware, fun, and social justice-minded.
-We are looking for someone that is organized, values ongoing learning, and is committed to continuous growth.
-At Atlas, we believe that valuing learning and growth involves frequent, reciprocal feedback rooted in honesty and mutual respect.
-Clinicians likely to excel at Atlas are those who process and use the therapeutic relationship in their work intentionally and appreciate spaces to continue exploring this aspect of their clinical work.
+Those who are relational, open, curious, self-aware, fun, and social justice-minded.
+We are seeking fellows who are organized, value ongoing learning, and are committed to continuous personal and professional growth.
+At Atlas, we believe that valuing learning and growth involves providing frequent, reciprocal feedback that is rooted in honesty and mutual respect.
+Fellows likely to excel at Atlas are those who intentionally utilize the therapeutic relationship in their work and who value having space to explore and continue growing in this aspect of their clinical practice.
+Additionally, fellows who recognize the importance of developing a conscious self-awareness of their positionality and consistently interrogating how it may impact and/or inform clinical practice would be a good fit at Atlas.

-Additionally, clinicians who recognize the importance of developing a conscious self-awareness of one’s positionality and consistently interrogating how their positionality may impact and/or inform clinical practice would be a good fit at Atlas.
 Clinicians who hold notable privilege are especially expected to be actively engaged in anti-racist, LGBTQ-affirming, and generally anti-oppressive practice, with the recognition that this is a lifelong and action-oriented process.

-Hiring Process
+Application Process